raspberrypilearning/blender-marble/en/step_2.md

 Click on the **cube** and press **delete** on your keyboard.
 This will give you an empty document to add in your sphere.

 ![The Blender environment is now empty because the cube has been deleted.](images/no-cube.PNG)

+**Tip**: The icons in Blender are very small.
+If you hover over them with your mouse then you will get a tool tip to show you the name of the tool.

 **Tip**: You can also right-click on the cube and choose 'Delete' to delete the cube.